ABDULLAH-AI484/python_mini_projects/README.md

 ## Tic-tac-toe game
 This project is a classic Tic-Tac-Toe game built using Python Flask for the backend and HTML/CSS/JavaScript for the frontend.
 It features a responsive and stylish design with interactive gameplay, including dynamic winning line animations when a player wins.
 Players can enjoy a modern, colorful interface with hover effects and easily reset the game to play again.
 The game is simple to run locally using Flask and provides a fun and engaging experience in the browser.

+##Task managment app
+The Task Management App is a Python-based command-line interface (CLI) application designed to help users manage their tasks efficiently.
+It allows users to add, update, delete, and view tasks in an interactive manner.
+The app starts by prompting users to add initial tasks and then presents a menu-driven interface for further actions.
+Users can add new tasks, update existing ones, delete tasks, or view the full list of tasks.